Nature Restoration Fund (NRF) - Transforming Nature - Development Phase Guidance

 Recognising the complexities and challenges of developing and implementing multi-year, high value projects - particularly those being delivered through a partnership or collaboration of organisations and/or landowners – development phase funding has been made available to enable emerging projects to undertake key tasks and activity that would be required in advance of submitting a robust application to the Transforming Nature competitive stream.

-NRF development phase funding is intended to support preparatory activity that will enable emerging projects to submit fully developed delivery phase funding applications and move swiftly to implementation when funding is secured.
+NRF development phase funding is intended to support preparatory activity that will enable transformational scale nature restoration projects.

-All applications for development phase funding must be for projects that are NRF eligible and will meet NRF priorities should delivery phase funding be secured.
+All applications for development phase funding must be for projects that are NRF eligible and will meet NRF priorities.
 Eligibility and priorities are outlined in the two guidance documents referenced above.
-Securing NRF development phase funding does not guarantee a successful NRF delivery phase application.
+Please note NRF awarded funding must be spent by the end of March 2026.

 Eligible development phase activity